About this park

 Smartreka Maps, by WA Parks Foundation, make it easier for you to navigate your way around some of Western Australia's national parks.

-Before you go, download free, geo-referenced maps of Kalbarri National Park to your mobile device and locate yourself without the internet.
+Before you go, download free, geo-referenced maps of Kalbarri National Park, the west and east areas of the park to your mobile device and locate yourself without the internet.
 Download the Avenza Maps app from the App Store or Google Play.

 Every kid in a park